+For best results:

-- The benefit of this Auto Defrost feature is automatic setting and control of defrosting, but just like conventional defrosting you must check the foods during the defrosting time. - For best results, remove fish, shellfish, meat and poultry from its original paper or plastic closed package (wrapper).
-Otherwise, the wrap will hold steam and juice closed to the foods which can cause the outer surface of the foods to cook. - Place foods in shallow glass baking dish or microwave roasting rack to catch drippings - Food should still be somewhat icy in the center when removed from the oven. - When it is difficult to remove the wrap from the food, defrost the wrapped food for about a quarter of the total defrost time, which is displayed at the beginning of the defrost cycle.
-Then remove the food from oven, and remove the wrap from food.
+- Remove fish, shellfish, meat and poultry from its original closed paper or plastic package (wrapper).
+Otherwise, the wrap will hold steam and juice close to the foods, which can cause the outer surface of the foods to cook. - Shape ground meat into the form of a doughnut before freezing.
+When defrosting, remove thawed meat when the reminder tone sounds and continue defrosting. - Place foods in a shallow container or on a microwave roasting rack to catch dripping. - Food should still be somewhat icy in the center when removed from the oven.